Smart Lighting and ClearView corrections and, to some extent, the Selective tone have done most of the brightness and contrast optimization.

 * Set to negative values it is softer and more uniform.

-* It used for landscapes and architecture, when it is necessary to dissociate planes or areas of different textures – illustration at 100% zoom ratio.
+* Fine Contrast is effective for landscapes and architecture, when it is necessary to dissociate planes or areas of different textures – illustration at 100% zoom ratio.

-* it is to be preferred to microContrast on portraits
+* Fine Contrast is to be preferred to microContrast on portraits

 – The effect of the global fine contrast slider set to -50 is neutralized by the three tone sliders at +50

 The MicroContrast acts on the transitions at the level of the pixels which it identifies by groups of a few tens in a constant tone area.